-Galapagos Photography Tips: Shooting with a Snorkel to Capture Underwater Images
+5 Galapagos Photography Tips: How to Capture Underwater Images

 English-Italian surfer and photographer Lucia Griggi spends much of her life in the ocean, photographing surfers and other creatures of the sea.
 One of her favorite destinations is the Galapagos Islands where she has taken stunning images of wildlife—such as friendly sea lions, cheeky penguins, graceful sea turtles and thousands of colorful fish—both above and below the waves.

 This Pacific archipelago is a photographer’s dream destination.
 “On land, the Galapagos wildlife is amazing.
 And underwater, it’s just as vibrant,” Griggi says.
 This expert travel photographer has plenty of suggestions for best practices on Galapagos snorkeling photography experiences.
 Here are her top photography tips when shooting underwater.

 1. Study the Galapagos’ Marine Life Before You Go

 You’ll undoubtedly be a better underwater photographer if you understand what you’re looking at when you get to the Galapagos.
 It’s also a good idea to read about marine behavior and perhaps watch some documentaries about the marine animals you may encounter.
 Then you’ll know what to expect and how to behave in the presence of these extraordinary creatures.
 Griggi observes how quickly they’re swimming, and in which direction, to try to anticipate their next move.
 Engage in your camera’s lens and your swim fins to ensure you are well positioned.

 “It’s important to approach the Galapagos’ wildlife slowly and cautiously and only photograph the animals from a safe distance, so they don’t feel threatened,” Griggi adds.
 “Monitor the behavior of your subject to see how they are around you, and retreat if they seem uncomfortable.”